 If you need dental treatment, you can freely choose whichever dentist you prefer.
 You must make an appointment in advance.
 If you need to see a dentist at the weekend or on public holidays, you can call the emergency dentist in your region.
-Be aware that dental treatment in Denmark is not free of charge, however, a small portion of the cost is covered with your Danish National Health Insurance (your yellow card).
-It is therefore a good idea to ask in advance what the treatment will cost and to consider taking out a private health insurance with dental benefits.
+Be aware that dental treatment in Denmark is not free of charge, however, part of the cost is covered by the Danish National Health Insurance.
 Children under the age of 18 receive free dental treatment from the municipal dental health services (Den Kommunale Tandplejeordning).

 You can find a list of dentists on the Dentists' Association website (in Danish)